Deliciously Organic - Carrie Korem, FNTP

 1. To mix either the regular or dairy-free version: Whisk wet ingredients in a large mixing bowl until incorporated.
 Whisk dry ingredients in a medium mixing bowl.
 Add the wet ingredients to the dry ingredients and whisk until smooth.
 Let batter sit for 5 minutes.

-2. Cook waffles on a waffle iron* according to manufacturer's instructions.
+2. Cook waffles on a ceramic waffle iron according to manufacturer’s instructions.
 Serve with maple syrup and butter (if using).

 Posts may contain affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Filed Under: Breakfast, Dairy and Grain-Free Recipes, Dairy-Free Recipes, Gaps Diet, Gluten Free Recipes, Grain Free Recipes, Holiday, Kids and School Lunches, Paleo Recipes | 46 Comments
+Filed Under: Breakfast, Dairy and Grain-Free Recipes, Dairy-Free Recipes, Gaps Diet, Gluten Free Recipes, Grain Free Recipes, Holiday, Kids and School Lunches, Nut-free, Paleo Recipes | 48 Comments

 Did you enjoy this post?